Sergey Nivens - Fotolia

-As the focus of BGP design and implementation was always on security and scalability, it's harder to configure than other routing protocols, more complex (more so when you start configuring various routing policies), and one of the slowest converging routing protocols.
+Because the focus of BGP design and implementation was always on security and scalability, it is harder to configure than other routing protocols, more complex -- more so when you start configuring various routing policies -- and one of the slowest converging routing protocols.

 The slow BGP convergence dictates a two-protocol design of an ISP network:

-- An internal routing protocol (most often, OSPF or IS-IS) is used to achieve fast convergence for internal routes (including IP addresses of BGP routers).
+- An internal routing protocol -- most often, Open Shortest Path First (OSPF) or Intermediate System to Intermediate System (IS-IS) -- is used to achieve fast convergence for internal routes, including IP addresses of BGP routers.

-Because of inherent BGP complexity, customers and small ISPs would deploy BGP only where needed, for example on peering points and a minimal subset of core routers (the ones between the peering points), as shown in the following diagram.
+Because of BGP's inherent complexity, customers and small ISPs would deploy BGP only where needed -- for example, on peering points and on a minimal subset of core routers (the ones between the peering points), as shown in the following diagram.

-As your ISP business grows, however, your customers will start requiring BGP connectivity (any customer who wants to achieve truly redundant Internet access has to have its own AS and exchange BGP information with its ISPs), and you'll be forced to deploy BGP on more and more core and edge routers (see the following picture).
-It's therefore best that you include BGP on all core and major edge routers as part of your initial network design.
+As your ISP business grows, however, your customers will start requiring BGP connectivity -- any customer who wants to achieve truly redundant internet access has to have its own autonomous system and exchange BGP information with its ISPs -- and you'll be forced to deploy BGP on more and more core and edge routers (see the following diagram).
+It is, therefore, best you include BGP on all core and major edge routers as part of your initial network design.
 Even though you might not deploy it everywhere with the initial network deployment, having a good blueprint will definitely help you when you have to scale the BGP-speaking part of your network.

-There is also another excellent reason why you'd want to deploy BGP throughout your network: Novel network service, for example MPLS-based virtual private networks (VPNs), large-scale quality-of-service deployments, or large-scale differentiated Web caching implementations rely on BGP to transport the information they need.
+Another excellent reason why you'd want to deploy BGP throughout your network is because MPLS-based virtual private networks, large-scale quality-of-service deployments or large-scale differentiated web caching implementations rely on BGP to transport the information they need.

-Border Gateway Protocol (BGP) is without doubt the most complex IP routing protocol currently deployed in the Internet.
-Its complexity is primarily due to its focus on security and routing policies – BGP is used to exchange cooperative information (Internet routes) between otherwise competing entities (service providers) and has to be able to implement whatever has been agreed upon in the inter-provider peering agreements.
-(These agreements often have little to do with technically optimum solutions.)
+BGP is, without doubt, the most complex IP routing protocol currently deployed in the internet.
+Its complexity is primarily due to its focus on security and routing policies -- BGP is used to exchange cooperative information (internet routes) between otherwise competing entities (service providers), and it has to be able to implement whatever has been agreed upon in interprovider peering agreements.
+These agreements often have little to do with technically optimum services.

-However, a structured approach to BGP troubleshooting, as illustrated in this and the next section can quickly lead you from initial problem diagnosis to the solution.
-Here we focus on a simple scenario with a single BGP-speaking router in your network (see the following diagram).
-Similar designs are commonly used by multi-homed customers and small Internet service providers (ISPs) that do not offer BGP connectivity to their customers.
+A structured approach to BGP troubleshooting, however, as illustrated in this and the next section, can quickly lead you from initial problem diagnosis to the solution.
+Here, we focus on a simple scenario with a single BGP-speaking router in your network (see the following diagram).
+Similar designs are commonly used by multihomed customers and small internet service providers that do not offer BGP connectivity to their customers.

-Before jumping into BGP troubleshooting, you have to identify the source of the connectivity problem you're debugging (usually you suspect that BGP might be involved if one of your customers reports limited or no Internet connectivity beyond your network).
-Perform a traceroute from a workstation on the problematic LAN; if the trace reaches the first BGP-speaking router (or, even better, gets beyond the edge of your network) router, you're probably dealing with a BGP issue.
-Otherwise, check whether the BGP-speaking router advertises a default route into your network (without a default route, other routers in your network cannot reach the Internet destinations).
+Before jumping into BGP troubleshooting, you have to identify the source of the connectivity problem you're debugging -- usually, you suspect that BGP might be involved if one of your customers reports limited or no internet connectivity beyond your network.
+Perform a traceroute from a workstation on the problematic local area network (LAN).
+If the trace reaches the first BGP-speaking router -- or, even better, if it gets beyond the edge of your network -- you're probably dealing with a BGP issue.
+Otherwise, check whether the BGP-speaking router advertises a default route into your network -- without a default route, other routers in your network cannot reach the internet destinations.

-If you don't have access to a LAN-attached workstation, you can perform the traceroute from the customer premises router, but you have to ensure that the source IP address used in the traceroute packets is the router's LAN address.
+If you don't have access to a LAN-attached workstation, you can perform the traceroute from the customer-premises router, but you have to ensure the source IP address used in the traceroute packets is the router's LAN address.